mraleph/sdk/runtime/docs/index.md

 Even with global and local analyses AOT compiled code might still contain call sites which could not be *devirtualized* (meaning they could not be statically resolved).
 To compensate for this AOT compiled code and runtime use an extension of inline caching technique utilized in JIT.
 This extended version is called *switchable calls*.

-JIT section already described that each inline cache associated with a call site consists of two pieces: a cache object (represented by an instance of @{dart::RawICData}) and a chunk of native code to invoke (e.g. a @{dart::compiler::StubCodeCompiler::GenerateNArgsCheckInlineCacheStub|InlineCacheStub}).
+JIT section already described that each inline cache associated with a call site consists of two pieces: a cache object (represented by an instance of @{dart::UntaggedICData}) and a chunk of native code to invoke (e.g. a @{dart::compiler::StubCodeCompiler::GenerateNArgsCheckInlineCacheStub|InlineCacheStub}).
 In JIT mode runtime would only update the cache itself.
 However in AOT runtime can choose to replace both the cache and the native code to invoke depending on the state of the inline cache.

 ![AOT IC.
 Unlinked](images/aot-ic-unlinked.png)

 Initially all dynamic calls start in the *unlinked* state.
-When such call-site is reached for the first time @{dart::compiler::StubCodeCompiler::GenerateUnlinkedCallStub|UnlinkedCallStub} is invoked, which simply calls into runtime helper @{DRT_UnlinkedCall} to link this call site.
+When such call-site is reached for the first time @{dart::compiler::StubCodeCompiler::GenerateSwitchableCallMissStub|SwitchableCallMissStub} is invoked, which simply calls into runtime helper @{DRT_SwitchableCallMiss} to link this call site.

-If possible @{DRT_UnlinkedCall} tries to transition the call site into a _monomorphic_ state.
+If possible @{DRT_SwitchableCallMiss} tries to transition the call site into a _monomorphic_ state.
 In this state call site turns into a direct call, which enters method through a special entry point which verifies that receiver has expected class.

 ![AOT IC: Monomorphic](images/aot-ic-monomorphic.png)

 In the example above we assume that when `obj.method()` was executed for the first time `obj` was an instance of `C` and `obj.method` resolved to `C.method`.

-Next time we execute the same call-site it would invoke `C.method` directly, bypassing any sort of method lookup process.
-However it would enter `C.method` through a special entry point, which would verify that `obj` is still an instance of `C`.
-If that is not the case @{DRT_MonomorphicMiss} would be invoked and will try to select the next call site state.
+Next time we execute the same call-site it will invoke `C.method` directly, bypassing any sort of method lookup process.
+However it will enter `C.method` through a special entry point, which will verify that `obj` is still an instance of `C`.
+If that is not the case @{DRT_SwitchableCallMiss} will be invoked and will try to select the next call site state.

 `C.method` might still be a valid target for an invocation, e.g `obj` is an instance of the class `D` which extends `C` but does not override `C.method`.
-In this case we check if call site could transition into a *single target* state, implemented by @{dart::compiler::StubCodeCompiler::GenerateSingleTargetCallStub|SingleTargetCallStub} (see also @{dart::RawSingleTargetCache}).
+In this case we check if call site could transition into a *single target* state, implemented by @{dart::compiler::StubCodeCompiler::GenerateSingleTargetCallStub|SingleTargetCallStub} (see also @{dart::UntaggedSingleTargetCache}).

 ![AOT IC: Single Target](images/aot-ic-singletarget.png)

 This stub is based on the fact that for AOT compilation most classes are assigned integer ids using depth-first traversal of the inheritance hierarchy.
 If `C` is a base class with subclasses `D0, ..., Dn` and none of those override `C.method` then `C.:cid <= classId(obj) <= max(D0.:cid, ..., Dn.:cid)` implies that `obj.method` resolves to `C.method`.
 In this circumstances instead of comparing to a single class (*monomorphic* state), we can use class id range check (*single target* state) which would work for all subclasses of `C`.

-Otherwise call site would be switched to use linear search inline cache, similar to the one used in JIT mode (see @{dart::compiler::StubCodeCompiler::GenerateICCallThroughCodeStub|ICCallThroughCodeStub}, @{dart::RawICData} and @{DRT_MegamorphicCacheMissHandler}).
+Otherwise call site would be switched to use linear search inline cache, similar to the one used in JIT mode (see @{dart::compiler::StubCodeCompiler::GenerateICCallThroughCodeStub|ICCallThroughCodeStub}, @{dart::UntaggedICData} and @{dart::PatchableCallHandler::DoMegamorphicMiss}).

 ![AOT IC: linear IC call](images/aot-ic-linear.png)

-Finally if the number of checks in the linear array grows past threshold the call site is switched to use a dictionary like structure (see @{dart::compiler::StubCodeCompiler::GenerateMegamorphicCallStub|MegamorphicCallStub}, @{dart::RawMegamorphicCache} and @{DRT_MegamorphicCacheMissHandler}).
+Finally if the number of checks in the linear array grows past threshold the call site is switched to use a dictionary like structure (see @{dart::compiler::StubCodeCompiler::GenerateMegamorphicCallStub|MegamorphicCallStub}, @{dart::UntaggedMegamorphicCache} and @{dart::PatchableCallHandler::DoMegamorphicMiss}).

 ![AOT IC: dictionary](images/aot-ic-dictionary.png)